Bali Diving: Discover the Beauty of the Ocean in Bali, Indonesia

 The diving conditions in Bali are generally good all year round, with warm waters and good visibility even in the wet season.

-If your travel plans allow, the best time to visit Bali diving is from May to October.
-This is the dry season when the waters conditions are best.
-However this is also the same time when the water temperatures drop in Nusa Penida and Padang Bai.
-A 5mm wetsuit is highly recommended.
+If your travel plans allow, you will find that the best time to visit Bali for diving is from May to October.
+During this period, the dry season brings about the best open-water conditions for diving.
+However, you will also notice that water temperatures drop in Nusa Penida and Padang Bai during this time, so it’s highly recommended that you bring a 5mm wetsuit.

 How to reach the Bali diving spots

 Bali is a big island, much bigger than many would think.
-Traveling in Bali for diving activities requires car transportation and knowledge of the local dive sites, access to these dive sites etc.
+Traveling to Bali for diving activities requires car transportation and knowledge of the local dive sites, access to these dive sites, etc.

-That is why choosing a dive center like us is the best way to explore Bali diving.
-We know exactly where to go, when and how to properly dive all of the dive sites.
-Our extensive knowledge of the Bali weather, underwater conditions and marine life is what has earned us the 5 stars reputation.
+That is why choosing a dive center like ours is the best way to explore Bali diving.
+We know exactly where to go, when, and how to dive all the dive sites properly.
+Our extensive knowledge of the Bali weather, underwater conditions, and aquatic life has earned us the five stars reputation.

-Even if you choose to explore Bali Diving with us or another dive center, it is definitely the best approach not to engange into diving in Bali alone.
+Even if you choose to explore Bali Diving with us or another dive center, it is the best approach to avoid engaging in diving in Bali alone.
 Choose a dive center or a dive guide.

 Bali Map